thomasandre84/proxies-gateways/README.md

 # proxies-gateways
-Examples configurations for various reverse proxies or API GWs
+Examples configurations for various reverse proxies and API Gateways.